-Using our heat analogy mentioned earlier, we can say that the aether inside the spaceship is cold relative to the aether outside.
+Using our heat analogy, we can say that the aether inside the spaceship is cold relative to the aether outside.
 A photon coming into the spaceship from the front comes in hot.
-It has to slow down in order to conform to the much colder aether inside.
+It has to slow down in order to conform to the colder aether inside.

-Conversely, viewed from outside, it is only photons coming out of the spaceship to the front that require no speeding up.
+Conversely, viewed from outside, it’s photons coming out of the spaceship to the front that require no speeding up.
 In all other directions, photons have to speed up in order to conform to the hotter aether on the outside.
-Photons coming out of the spaceship comes out cold relative to the outside aether.
+Photons coming out of the spaceship come out cold relative to the outside aether.

 Now, we have to propose a rule in order to progress with our analysis.
 We’re not yet in a position to explain this rule so we have to consider it one of our axioms for now.
 This rule goes as follows:

-- When photons have to slow down, they become correspondingly bluer.
+- When photons have to slow down, they become correspondingly bluer (larger).

-- When photons have to speed up, they become correspondingly redder.
+- When photons have to speed up, they become correspondingly redder (smaller).